 Gerri Randlett, assistant vice president of alumni engagement and annual giving

 Randlett quickly discovered that a student closet would present too many logistical issues.
-She discussed the issue with Angel Long, director of the Office of Student Engagement, and Ann McAdam Griffin, director of the Hoffman Family Center for Career Development, and eventually the Professional Attire Fund was born.
+She discussed the issue with Angel Long, director of the Office of Student Engagement, and Ann McAdam Griffin, director of the Hoffman Family Center for Career Development, and eventually the Professional Attire Program was born.

 “With their gift, we were able to start promoting the fund in advance of Make Your Mark, our biggest fundraising event of the year,” Randlett said.